 How Running is like Baseball

-One way to help beginner runners grasp important training theories is to use analogies or relate concepts to other sports they can understand or played as kids.
+One way to help non runners or beginner runners grasp important training theories is to use analogies or relate concepts to other sports they can understand or played as kids.

 One aspect of training that I find to be particularly difficult for new runners to comprehend is how the training plan fits together as a whole and how each workout slowly progresses you towards the ultimate goal.
 So, to make it easier, and to have a little fun, I am going to relate running to baseball.

 We all want to hit every workout out of the park

 Likewise, in baseball, a home run is the SportsCenter highlight.
 Every batter takes to the batter’s box with the hopes of driving the ball over the fence with the fans cheering.

 However, the batters who step up to the plate with only a home run swing on their mind often find themselves sitting on the bench after whiffing at the 3rd strike.
 Not only is striking out demoralizing, but it doesn’t give your team a good chance at driving in runs and building up the score.

 Likewise, if a runner approaches each workout with the idea that their run will feel effortless or they’re going to blow the doors off their best times, they set themselves up for a greater chance of failure and relinquish the opportunity to develop steady gains in fitness.